bianca9901/django-project/README.md

  [This](https://www.youtube.com/@technologyit5133) Youtube channel showed me general tips and tricks about Django that I applied.

  [This](https://stackoverflow.com/questions/17142790/bootstrap-modal-not-working-at-all) question in Stack Overflow helped me overcome the issue I had with Bootstrap.

+ [This](https://github.com/IuliiaKonovalova/e-commerce/blob/main/DEPLOYMENT.md) documentation was used as a template for my DEPLOYMENT.md.

 ### Media: